TheFunkyMonk/tapdat/README.md

 tapdat is a digital tap list application, powered by [Contentful](https://www.contentful.com).

+## Task Management
+See the [Trello board](https://trello.com/b/cbClnWYD/tapdat) for current design and development tasks.

 ## Features
 * Built on top of the [Yeoman Webapp Generator](https://github.com/yeoman/generator-webapp)
 * Includes Gulp / Sass / Handlebars